-- Create a Reference Material Binder.
-Collect photos, drawings, pages from magazines and calendars that you find inspirational and love for one reason or the other.
-It could be the color combination, the subject matter, the composition.
-Include original photos taken by you, these are the best reference because you are sure you are not incurring into copyright infringements when you paint them.
+- Create a reference material binder.
+Collect photos, drawings, and pages from magazines and calendars that you find inspirational and love for one reason or the other.
+It could be the color combination, the subject matter, or the composition.
+Include original photos taken by you; these are the best reference because you are sure you are not infringing copyright when you paint them.

 © 2013 Robie Benve